 Throughout the years, Cyprus has changed hands many times, and Limassol bears the mark of most of its former owners.
 Signs of Greek, Byzantine, British, French, Ottoman and Venetian empires can all be found on the buildings and monuments in the area.

-Among the most popular attractions in the area are Limassol Castle and the Old Port, which contain some of the finest architecture and history in the region.
+Among the most popular attractions in the area are Limassol Castle and the Old Town, which contain some of the finest architecture and history in the region.

 History isn’t the only reason to visit Limassol though.
 In addition to its more cultured background, the area also features a number of the best beaches and wine companies in Cyprus.